vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/038_vAjinIvAn_RShabhaH/_index.md

 +++
 ## Comment
 This and the two following hymns are not found in Pāipp.
-Kāuç. uses it (doubtless only the first four verses) in a ceremony (41.
+Kāuś. uses it (doubtless only the first four verses) in a ceremony (41.
 13) for success in gambling.
 Verses 5-7 are called karkīpravādās and used (21.
 11) in a rite for the prosperity of kine, and also (66.
 13) in the sava sacrifices, with a karkī as sava; and they are reckoned (19.
 1, note) to the puṣṭika mantras.
 The comm. attempts no explanation of the mutual relation of the two apparently unconnected parts of the hymn; ⌊but Weber, in his note to verse 7, suggests a connection⌋. ⌊As to Bādarāyaṇi, see introd. to h.
 40.⌋

 ## Translations